 No photo can do justice to the scenic grandeur of the dune fields of Great Sand Dunes National Park.
 The dunes rise 750 feet above the San Luis valley.
 Amazingly, these dunes formed on the eastern edge of a broad valley located in the middle of the great Rocky Mountains.
 Immediately to the east of the dunes are the jagged sawtooth peaks of the Sangre de Cristo mountains.
 According to science, it is these mountains that block westerly winds carrying the grains of sand.

-An expanse of sand dunes some as high as 750 ft located on the west side of the Sangre de Cristo range makes up the majority of the Great Sand Dunes wilderness preserve.
+Much of the Great Sand Dunes National Park is also protected wilderness.
 The wilderness area is located within the boundaries of the Great Sand Dunes National Park and is administered by the National Park Service.
 A primitive road, Medano Creek Road bisects the wilderness into two separate areas, but allows for easy 4WD access and road-side camping.

 The sand dunes were formed over millions of years as individual sand grains were eroded from the mountains and deposited on the western slopes of the Sangre de Cristo mountains.
 Medano and Sand Creek’s seasonal flows fenced in the sand and kept it from being blown away.
 Together the natural forces of wind and water worked to build the tallest sand dunes in North America.

 The park and preserve contains the dune field along with the ponderosa, spruce, and aspen forests and the peaks of the Sangre de Cristo mountains to the east.
 Medano Creek flows through the middle of the park and delights visitors during May/June with a seasonal sandy water playground.